Sereno1710/feup-lbaw/er.md

 </td>
 <td>

-System Manager are authenticated users who moderate the system being able to manage the auctions aswell as temporarily banning accounts.
+System Manager are authenticated users who moderate the system, being able to manage the auctions aswell as temporarily banning accounts.

 </td>
 </tr>